justinmeiners/nelder-mead/README.md

 ## Example

 See `main.c` for a simple example with the [Ackely function](http://www.sfu.ca/%7Essurjano/ackley.html).
-The package can be compiled and tested from command line using the Makefile provided
+The test can be compiled and tested from command line using the Makefile provided.

     make
     make test